George Edgcumbe, 1st Earl of Mount Edgcumbe

-Admiral George Edgcumbe, 1st Earl of Mount Edgcumbe, PC (3 March 1720 – 4 February 1795) was a British peer, naval officer and politician.
+Admiral of the White George Edgcumbe, 1st Earl of Mount Edgcumbe, PC (3 March 1720 – 4 February 1795) was a Royal Navy officer and politician who served in the War of the Austrian Succession and Seven Years' War.

 Early life

 Edgcumbe was the second surviving son of Richard Edgcumbe, 1st Baron Edgcumbe and his wife Matilda, the only child of Sir Henry Furnese.
 He is thought to have been educated at Eton.